inductjs/core/README.md

 # Induct

-Induct provides abstractions over ExpressJS in order to quickly create REST APIs from an SQL Database for prototyping purposes.
+Induct provides abstractions over ExpressJS in order to quickly create REST APIs from an existing SQL Database for prototyping purposes.
 Usage with typescript is fully supported and encouraged!

 Induct uses [Knex](https://knexjs.org/) to query databases, and therefore will only support databases supported by Knex.

+Currently supported databases are:
+-   Microsoft SQL Server
+-   MySQL

 ## Getting Started